 We found that, while the Cori method did not always provide an accurate estimate of Rt due to the temporal aggregation of the disease incidence data, it was able to identify whether or not Rt is below one (i.e., the outbreak is under control).
 While this is useful, as noted above precise estimation of Rt is important as it provides information about the number of transmissions that must be prevented for an outbreak to be controlled.
 This result can be explained by the assumption of no same-timestep infections (i.e., infectors and infectees cannot appear in the disease incidence time series in the same timestep) in the renewal equation.
 When the Cori method is applied to weekly data, this then leads to overestimation of the serial interval, which is known in turn to lead to overestimation of Rt if the true value of Rt is greater than one (and vice versa) [35,36].

 A closely related study by Nash et al. [23], undertaken at the same time as the analyses presented here, has also considered estimation of Rt from temporally aggregated disease incidence time series data.
 In that approach, an expectation-maximisation algorithm is used to reconstruct daily incidence from weekly disease incidence data, and the Cori method is then applied to the estimated daily data.
-There are several differences between the that approach and the simulation-based method described here.
+There are several differences between that approach and the simulation-based method described here.
 First, under the approach by Nash, only a single estimated daily disease incidence time series is obtained.
 In contrast, our method involves matching a range of simulations to the temporally aggregated data, thereby considering different possible daily disease incidence time series that could have led to the weekly aggregated data.
 Second, our method can be run straightforwardly for a range of values of P, allowing the most accurate possible estimates of Rt to be inferred from weekly incidence data (discretisation into a timestep of less than one day is possible).
 Third, our approach can be applied easily in scenarios in which the serial interval distribution is discrete rather than continuous (if, for example, the serial interval distribution is constructed directly from observations of dates on which infector-infectee pairs report symptoms).
 Fourth, our method can be adapted for scenarios in which the disease incidence time series data are aggregated into timesteps that are not all the same length.
 For example, when incidence data are derived from World Health Organization reports that are published irregularly in time, the timestep changes during the outbreak [37], and those irregular timesteps can be used directly in our simulation-based method.
 Finally, we note that our approach is conceptually straightforward, simply requiring repeated simulation of a renewal equation model.

 Our simulation-based method is computationally efficient to run, as simulations are only required to match the real-world data for one aggregated timestep at a time.
 This is in contrast to using ABC rejection sampling to estimate all values of Rt simultaneously, which would involve matching entire simulated time series to the entire real-world dataset.
 The efficiency of our approach allowed us to require that the simulations used to infer Rt match the real-world data exactly.
 Further computational efficiency could be achieved by removing this condition, and instead setting a threshold “distance” within which a simulation is determined to match the real-world data, as is common when using ABC [29,38].
 However, this necessitates that a distance metric is chosen, and resulting estimates of Rt may be less accurate.